-My exploration currently focuses on how words and images interact; where words stop, and images begin and vice versa.
+My exploration has often focused on how words and images interact; where words stop, and images begin and vice versa.
 This ebb and flow is the birthplace of imagination and of belief.
 It is also where I explore my identity.
-In my series, Letters on the Wind: Exploring the Hebrew Alphabet set of paintings, I have been focused on Hebrew letters and the tremendous calligraphic quality they have that inform us of the life of each letter.
+In my series, Letters on the Wind: Exploring the Hebrew Alphabet, I explore the calligraphic quality of written Hebrew and how it imparts imagery into each letter.
 In the interstitial the letters flow like seedlings on the wind, reaching out to land, taking root and creating wondrous life.
-The letters form words and etch their names into the world, so when spoken they carry the history of humanity.
-I instinctively respond to the nature of the letter and its shape with large gestural mark making.
-Then I continue delving into the substance behind the letter, I create atmosphere through multiple layers of mixed media.
-I separate areas of the paintings with metal leafing to force division to set a space apart and seek answers as to the origins of the sacred and the mystical.
-The letters themselves are instilled with the joys and sorrows sustained through time by the stewards of the language.
+The letters form words and etch their faces into our stories, so when seen or spoken aloud carry the history of humanity.
+I instinctively responded to the nature of the letter and its shape with large gestural mark making.
+Then I continued delving into the substance behind the letter by creating atmosphere through multiple layers of mixed media.
+I separated areas with metal leafing to set a space apart and seek answers about the origins of the sacred and the mystical.
+The letters themselves are instilled over time with the joys and sorrows sustained by the speakers of the language.
 Through my exploration I am attempting to convey the importance that words, and imagery have to storytelling, and how those stories impact identity.

 In my new series, My One Brown Arm, I continue to explore my identity within the interstitial by researching my heritage.
 Through a variety of media, building on the ideas of cinematic prop construction and assemblage, I will tell my story of growing up mixed race and how it impacted my childhood and how it informs my present.
 I will be creating contemporary family heirlooms that will appear old, in an attempt to expand the narrative of how my Latin American heritage fits into the wholeness of my identity.